-The tax benefit related to the share-based compensation expense for the years ended December 31, 2012, 2011 and 2010 was \$4.1 million, \$4.3 million and \$4.8 million, respectively.
+The tax benefit related to the share-based compensation expense for the years ended December 31, 2013, 2012 and 2011 was \$3.0 million, \$4.1 million and \$4.3 million, respectively.

-As of December 31, 2012, there was \$18.6 million of unrecognized compensation cost, net of estimated forfeitures, related to unvested share-based compensation arrangements that will vest based on service conditions.
-The cost is expected to be recognized over a weighted average period of approximately three years.
-In addition, as of December 31, 2012, there was \$0.6 million of unrecognized compensation cost, net of estimated forfeitures, related to unvested share-based compensation arrangements that will vest based on market, performance and service conditions.
+As of December 31, 2013, there was \$17.5 million of unrecognized compensation cost related to unvested share-based compensation arrangements that will vest based on service conditions.
+This cost is expected to be recognized over a weighted average period of approximately three years.
+In addition, as of December 31, 2013, there was \$0.6 million of unrecognized compensation cost related to unvested share-based compensation arrangements that will vest based on market, performance and service conditions.
 This cost will be recognized when it becomes probable that the performance condition will be satisfied.